Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: Introduction

 \subsection{Contributions}

-{The main contribution of this paper is a novel semantic communication system that leverages speaker and listener cooperation in order to perform goal-oriented communications while optimizing task execution time and cost, reliability, and belief efficiency.
-In summary, our main contributions include:}
+The main contribution of this paper is a novel semantic communication system that leverages speaker and listener cooperation to perform goal-oriented communications while optimizing task execution time and cost, reliability, and belief efficiency.
+Our main contributions include: